w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Structurally associating image and long description with `aria-describedby`
 {:.ap}

-The WAI-ARIA `aria-describedby` attribute can be used to link to a description of the image that is provided on the same page.
-The value of the attribute is the `id` of the element with the description.
+Similarly to the [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc), the WAI-ARIA `aria-describedby` attribute can be used to link to a description of the image that is provided on the same web page.
+The value of the attribute is the `id` of the element that provides the long description.

 {::nomarkdown}
 <%= code_start %>